Salih Hudayar

-Salih Hudayar (سالىھ خۇدايار; born 21 May 1993) is a Uyghur American politician known for advocating for East Turkistan independence.
+Salih Hudayar (سالىھ خۇدايار; born 21 May 1993) is a Uyghur-American politician known for advocating for East Turkistan independence.
 He founded the East Turkistan National Awakening Movement and has since been leading the movement calling for the "restoration of East Turkistan's independence."

-On November 11, 2019, Hudayar was elected as the Prime Minister of the East Turkistan Government-in-Exile.
-Hudayar was born in Atush, East Turkistan (Xinjiang) and studied International Studies and Political Science at the University of Oklahoma and holds American citizenship.
+On 11 November 2019, Hudayar was elected as the Prime Minister of the East Turkistan Government-in-Exile.
+At the 9th East Turkistan General Assembly which took place from 10–12 November 2023 in the Washington Capitol Region, Salih Hudayar was appointed as the East Turkistan Government in Exile's new Foreign Minister.

 Early life and education

-Hudayar was born to a Uyghur business family in Atush in 1993.
+Hudayar was born to a Uyghur business family in Artush in 1993.
 At the age of 7, Hudayar came to the United States with his family as political refugees.
 He grew up in Oklahoma and joined the Oklahoma Army National Guard while enrolled in the ROTC program in hopes of becoming a military officer, he was later given a medical discharge due to a kidney condition.
-Hudayar studied International Studies & Political Science at the University of Oklahoma, graduating in January 2017.
+Hudayar studied International Studies and Political Science at the University of Oklahoma, graduating in January 2017.

 East Turkistan National Awakening Movement

 In the summer of 2017, Hudayar founded the East Turkistan National Awakening Movement and moved from Oklahoma to Washington, DC to engage in human rights and political advocacy.
 He is widely known as the Founder and President of the East Turkistan National Awakening Movement.
-In early 2018, Hudayar began to meet with members of Congress and advocate for the Uyghur Human Rights Policy Act and since June 4, 2018, he has led weekly demonstrations in front of the US Capitol building and the White House to protest China's policy in Xinjiang.
+In early 2018, Hudayar began to meet with members of Congress and advocate for the Uyghur Human Rights Policy Act and since 4 June 2018, he has led weekly demonstrations in front of the US Capitol building and the White House to protest China's policy in Xinjiang.